Contact:

 The chisel holder is the mechanical interface between the demolition hammer and the chisel.
-It transmits impact energy, guides the tool precisely, and ensures a secure fit—during concrete demolition, in rock, and in tight deconstruction situations.
-In many projects, chiseling tools work together with other hydraulic methods: for example, edges are pre-worked, cracks are initiated, or components are opened before Darda GmbH concrete demolition shear or hydraulic wedge splitter (hydraulic rock and concrete splitters) separate material gently or split it in a controlled manner.
+It transmits impact energy, guides the tool precisely, and ensures a secure fit – during concrete demolition, in rock, and in tight deconstruction situations.
+In many projects, chiseling tools work together with other hydraulic methods: for example, edges are preworked, cracks are initiated, or components are opened before Darda GmbH concrete demolition shear or hydraulic wedge splitter (hydraulic rock and concrete splitters) separates material gently or splits it in a controlled manner.
 A suitable chisel holder is therefore a key factor for process reliability, efficiency, and component preservation.
+When selected and serviced correctly, it reduces rework, stabilizes vibration levels, and measurably extends the service life of both hammer and chisel.

 Design and function of the chisel holder

 A chisel holder typically consists of a hardened guide, a locking mechanism (e.g., with pin or ring mechanics), a wear bushing, and sealing and lubrication points.
 The chisel shank is inserted axially, aligned, and secured by the lock.
 During operation, the holder transfers impact pulses to the tool tip, keeps lateral movement within tight tolerances, and dissipates friction and shock forces.
-Its condition directly affects impact performance, vibration, and the service life of both chisel and hammer.
+Its condition directly affects impact performance, vibration, noise emissions, and the service life of both chisel and hammer.
+Robust guidance minimizes tilting moments and micro-movements, which in turn reduces notch effects at the shank transition.

 Design types and dimensions